pingcap/docs/tidb-cloud/migrate-from-op-tidb.md

 1. Build the environment and prepare the tools.
 2. Migrate full data.
 The process is as follows:
    1. Export data from OP TiDB to Amazon S3 using Dumpling.
-   2. Import from Amazon S3 to TiDB Cloud.
+   2. Import data from Amazon S3 to TiDB Cloud.
 3. Replicate incremental data by using TiCDC.
 4. Verify the migrated data.